 Question: What signs do I look for If my dog has heartworms?

 Signs of heartworm in dogs can include coughing, difficulty breathing, and even fainting.
 The dog may also be easily fatigued.
-Unfortunately, dogs may have heartworms for well over a year before signs of the disease appear.
+Unfortunately, dogs may have heartworms for near a year or more and be entering into higher stages of infection before signs of the disease appear.
 When signs finally do occur, the heart and pulmonary arteries are often so full of worms that treatment is more risky than ever.
 Traditional treatment for heartworms is a form of arsenic administered at doses intended to kill the worms but not the dog.
 Although the treatment is safer today than in the past, there is a risk that the dog, like the heartworms, may die during the treatment process.
 Administering a natural remedy is truly the key for the greatest percentage of all and is much, much less costly!

 Question: What if my dog is not on traditional preventatives, has heartworms, and I finally begin giving him/her these same meds, Will they help?

 Do not begin your dog on any of the prescription-only meds at this stage!
-Some preventatives, if given to a dog that already has heartworms, may cause a potentially life-threatening shock reaction.
+Most preventatives, if given to a dog that already has heartworms, may cause a potentially life-threatening shock reaction.
 In addition, the preventative will not kill the adult worms already present in the body, just the babies.
-Therefore the heartworm adults will continue to live and will eventually cause heart failure.
+Granted, some vets will advise using meds to "slow-kill" heartworms.
+But dosing becomes somewhat of an exact science and should not be attempted without professional assistance.
 Once the dog is on a natural road to recovery, he is also on the never-ending, but correct journey of Heartworm prevention.
 So he/she will either be eliminating heartworms or is preventing them to begin with, with the products you will learn about in the report.
 None of the stages of heartworm infestation will then matter.
 And you would not even have to go to a vet to pay and find out.
 Just get started as soon as possible.

 You must either;